TGenNorth/ISGPipeline/README.txt

 the reference state.
 Therefore, two important steps must be added to the merging process.
 First, variants from each sample must be analyzed for ambiguity and marked as such before further processing.
-Second, samples without genotype information for a locus must be genotyped in a intelligent way.
+Second, samples without genotype information for a locus must be genotyped in an intelligent way.